eunsikim/task-master/README.md

 ## Node.JS setup

 Our test suite requires Node.JS.
-The instructions are written for Windows.
+The instructions are written for Windows, though should work well with MacOS.

 Steps: